bz76wto/RHN-DAM-Associative-Memory/README.md

 # RHN-DAM-Associative Memory

 ## Description
-This repository implements **Recurrent Highway Networks (RHN)** and **Dense Associative Memory (DAM)** using PyTorch for associative memory tasks.
-The models are designed to store and retrieve patterns from memory, similar to Hopfield Networks but with enhancements.
+This repository explores **Recurrent Highway Networks (RHN)** and **Dense Associative Memory (DAM)** models, focusing on their applications in robust memory storage and retrieval.
+It extends the findings from our research paper, "Restricted Hopfield Networks are Robust to Adversarial Attack".

 ---